liebe-magi/AbySS/README.md

 - [License](#license)

 ## **Installation**
-(TBD)
-AbySS installation instructions will be provided as the project matures.
-For now, you can clone the repository and build it locally.
+You can install AbySS by cloning the repository and building it locally. `cargo-llvm-cov` is supported for test coverage analysis.

 ```bash
 git clone https://github.com/your-repository/abyss.git